 Bleeding can occur after any operation.
 It is very common to experience small amounts of bleeding from the nose in the days following sinus surgery.
 Major bleeding is extremely uncommon and it is very rare for a transfusion to be required.

 Eye problems: The sinuses are situated in a limited amount of space close to the wall of the eye sockets.
 Sometimes minor bleeding can occur into the eye socket and this is usually noticed as external bruising around the eye.
 This is usually minor and disappears within a few days without any special treatment, although it is important that you do not blow your nose as this could worsen the bruising.
-More serious bleeding into the eye socket can very rarely occur.
-This can cause more severe swelling of the eye and can even cause double vision or in very rare cases loss of sight.
+More serious bleeding into the eye socket is extremely unlikely to occur.
+This can cause more severe swelling of the eye and can even cause double vision.
+Loss of sight has been recorded in the textbooks but is nowadays almost unheard of.
 If such a serious eye complication did occur you would need to be seen by an eye specialist and may require further operations.

 Brain or spinal fluid leak: The sinuses are situated very close to the bone at the base of the brain.
-All sinus operations carry a small risk of damage to this thin bone which can cause leakage of fluid from around the brain into the nose.
+Sinus surgery carries a small risk of damage to this thin bone that can cause leakage of fluid from around the brain into the nose.
 If this rare complication does happen you will have to stay in hospital a little longer and may require another operation to stop the leak.
 Other problems are also possible including an infection of the outer lining of the brain (meningitis) or even an intracranial abscess, although both of these are extremely unlikely.

 Persistence or recurrence of symptoms: In some cases patients may continue to experience symptoms of chronic sinusitis, or may have an interval of no symptoms for a period of time after the surgery followed by a recurrence of the original problems sometime later.
 This can occur even after apparently successful sinus surgery at the first sitting, and may be due to a problem with the internal lining of the nose being inflamed or allergic rather than with the structure and/or drainage pathways of the sinuses.
 It is also possible that insufficient surgery was performed at the first operation.
 If you experience sinus symptoms after FESS or endoscopic sinus surgery, your surgeon will be happy to see you at any stage to re-examine your nose and assess whether any further surgery may be necessary.